ddvca/tt08-schoolriscv-cpu-with-fibonacci-program/docs/info.md

 * *clean.bash* - a script to delete temporary files produced by *simulate.bash*.

-* *simulate.bash* - a script that simulates the design together with a testbench using Icarus Verilog, and produces *log.txt*.
+* *simulate.bash* - a script that simulates the design together with a testbench using Icarus Verilog, producing *log.txt*.
-  Before the simulation, the script compiles assemply *program.s* using RARS instruction set simulator (ISS) that generates a file *program.hex*.
-This *program.hex* is used to fill the ROM for both simulation or synthesis.
+  Before the simulation, the script compiles assembly *program.s* using the RARS instruction set simulator (ISS) that generates a file *program.hex*.
+This *program.hex* is used to fill the ROM for both simulation and synthesis.

 * *tb.sv* - a self-checking testbench that generates a log and the status **PASS** or **FAIL**.